 Pollution Prevention of Cadmium and Other Heavy Metals

 Like many heavy metals, cadmium is detrimental to human health.
-Cadmium can cause serious effects to renal function, bones, and the pulmonary system.
+Cadmium can harm renal function, bones, and the pulmonary system.
 It is classified by the International Agency for Research on Cancer (IARC) as a Group 1 known human carcinogen.
-Many people consume far more cadmium than than they are aware of; almost all humans carry a significant body burden of the metal.
+Many people consume far more cadmium than they are aware of; almost all humans carry a significant body burden of the metal.

-As part of this effort, we have published an initial report, Cadmium: Human Exposure and Potential Effects.
-This report represents a starting point to framing and assessing the risks associated with cadmium exposure, as well as exposure to other heavy metals.
+In 2015, we published an initial report, Cadmium: Human Exposure and Potential Effects, which represents a starting point to framing and assessing the risks associated with cadmium exposure, as well as exposure to other heavy metals.
 The report offers preliminary answers to the following questions:

 - How prevalent is cadmium?

 - What do we know about its health effects?

 - How can we mitigate risk?

 This report led to two important conclusions: Many people are exposed to unhealthy levels of cadmium; and the primary source of our exposure (for non-smokers) can be traced to our food supply.
 The cadmium in our fertilizer makes its way from our fertilizers to our foods to our bodies.

 In 2017, PPRC published three Frequently Asked Question (FAQ) reports that focus on common questions about the primary source of cadmium exposure: industrially produced fertilizer.
 The reports are:

 - FAQs About Cadmium in Fertilizer: Cadmium Contamination in Plants – This report gives detailed information about the pathway cadmium takes from fertilizers to our food supply.
 What foods contain cadmium and why?
 What is the risk to our food supply in the Northwest?